-Water is available in front of property in Presbyterian Road.
-Sewer is available in front of property in Presbyterian Road.
+Water is available in front of property on Knox Road.
+Sewer is available on property.
 Private Developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.

 Airport Overlay District & Noise Cone

 n/a